Augmented Reality (AR): Experience the World through Technology and Immersion

 A technique known as augmented reality (AR) enables the real-time blending of computer-generated pictures into the physical world.
 AR apps use the camera and sensors on your device to determine where you are and what to display you.
 Even if you’ve never heard of AR before, you’ve probably seen it utilized before.
 The well-known game Pokémon Go is one illustration.
 Other instances are TikTok and Snapchat filters.
 We’ll define augmented reality (AR), describe how it operates, and provide some examples for you in this article.

 By superimposing digital data over the real world, augmented reality (AR) technology improves how people perceive reality.
 It blends the physical world with artificially created, virtual components like 3D models, video, music, and text.
 For instance, augmented reality enables viewers to view a 3D model of a building and access details like the building’s measurements or its construction materials.
 Additionally, we can use AR to detect animated characters in games such as Pokémon Go and analyze NFL plays.
+An essential part of realizing these technologies is the process of video annotation for machine learning, which enhances how AI interprets and interacts with video data in applications like AR.
+Discover more about this process at Clickworker’s guide on video annotation.
 On the other hand, virtual reality immerses the user in a completely different, computer-generated world, such as a rendered scene or virtual setting.
 The combination of augmented reality and virtual reality could completely change the way we interact with and perceive the world around us.

 History of Augmented Reality